 Going all the way back to the 20th century, 1999 to be exact, RingCentral has been dubbed the world’s best communication platform.
 And, it’s easy to see why.

-You can use to make phone calls, send a message, or schedule a virtual meeting — all of which are in HD.
+You can use it to make phone calls, send a message, or schedule a virtual meeting — all of which are in HD.
 There’s a low learning curve in using it.
-And, it has an industry-leading 99.999% uptime SLA — that means it incredibly reliable.
+And it has an industry-leading 99.999% uptime SLA — which means it is incredibly reliable.

 5. Google Meet